CScharer/full-stack-qa/docs/work/20251231_DEPENDENCY_MANAGEMENT_STATUS.md

 **Recommended Approach**: Option A (GitHub CodeQL)
 - Free and integrated
-- Supports all languages in the project
+- Supports all languages in the project (Java, JavaScript/TypeScript, Python)
 - Easy to set up and maintain
 - Results appear in GitHub Security tab